 There are a few international standard private facilities in major cities.
 Private facilities require up-front payment, evidence of adequate insurance or a written guarantee of payment prior to treatment.

 If you become seriously ill or injured, you'll need to be evacuated to a destination with appropriate facilities.
 Medical evacuation could be very expensive.

 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer or airline.
+Your travel insurer should have a 24-hour emergency number.

 Australian Embassy, Moscow

 Podkolokolny Pereulok 10a/2

 If you are in St Petersburg or Vladivostok (or surrounds), you can also contact the relevant Australian Consulate for limited consular assistance.

 Mr Sebastian Fitzlyon (Honorary Consul)